Fondue Party Ideas

 Chocolate Fondue Party

-The concept is similar, except that you use bite-sized pieces of fresh fruit or pre-made dessert (cake, donuts, cookies, marshmallows, biscotti, etc.)
+The concept is similar, except that you use bite-sized pieces of fresh fruit or prepared dessert (cake, doughnuts, cookies, marshmallows, biscotti, etc.)

 Have fun and do fondue tonight!